 - Fresh Coriander – for garnishing.

 - Water – that is whats going to make the gravy

 - Gluten free if you don’t add asafetida

 - Satvik as no onion or garlic has been added

 For Mother’s Day

 So here’s one of my mum’s recipe and the family’s favourite keri nu shaak.
 Mum miss you so much.
-You have missed so many important events that have taken place over the years, right from your grandchildrens’ marriages to the birth of your great granddaughters.
-You would have really loved how cute and charming your they are, but I guess you know that and you’re watching over them.
+You have missed so many important events that have taken place over the years, right from your grand childrens’ marriages to the birth of your great granddaughters.
+You would have really loved these cute and charming little ones.
+But I guess you know that and you’re watching over them.

 KERI NU SHAAK/MANGO CURRY

 - 1 tsp cumin seeds